nestjs/docs.nestjs.com/content/graphql/guards-interceptors.md

 }
 ```

 `GqlExecutionContext` exposes corresponding methods for each argument, like `getArgs()`, `getContext()`, and so on.
-Now we can effortlessly pick up every argument specific for currently processed request.
+Now we can effortlessly pick up every argument specific for the currently processed request.

 #### Exception filters